2014 Spanish Grand Prix: Background

 The Circuit de Barcelona-Catalunya (pictured in 2011), where the race was held.

 The 2014 Spanish Grand Prix was the fifth of the 19 races of the 2014 Formula One World Championship, the 24th running of the event in Barcelona and the 44th edition since the inception of the series.
 It was held at the 16-turn 4.655 km Circuit de Barcelona-Catalunya in Montmeló, Catalonia on 11 May.
 The track is heavily dependent on aerodynamic performance due to its number of quick and medium-speed corners.
 Overtaking is difficult in Barcelona and it required a balanced car setup between the corners and its more technical portions and the circuit is demanding on every car's tyres.

 Tyre supplier Pirelli brought the white-banded medium-compound tyres and the orange-banded hard-compound tyres.
 The drag reduction system (DRS) had two activation zones for the race: one was on the pit lane straight between the final to first corners, and the second was on the straight linking turns nine and ten.
 After the 2013 round, the kerb on the approach to turn one was renewed and the verge behind it was laid with asphalt.
 The kerbs leaving turns nine and twelve were replaced and the artificial grass beside it was extended.
 The 7 m wide gravel trap to the outside of turn eleven was replaced with asphalt.

-Entering the event, Mercedes driver Nico Rosberg led the Drivers' Championship with 79 points, four ahead of his teammate Lewis Hamilton in second.
-Ferrari's Fernando Alonso was third with 41 points and Nico Hülkenberg of Force India was fourth with 36 points.
-Red Bull driver Sebastian Vettel was in fifth position with 33 points.
-Mercedes led the Constructors' Championship with 154 points; Red Bull were in second position with 57 points and Force India were third with 54 points.
-Ferrari were in fourth place with 52 points and McLaren was fifth with 43 points.
+Entering the event, Mercedes driver Nico Rosberg led the World Drivers' Championship with 79 championship points, four ahead of his teammate Lewis Hamilton in second.
+Ferrari's Fernando Alonso was third with 41 championship points and Nico Hülkenberg of Force India was fourth with 36 championship points.
+Red Bull driver Sebastian Vettel was in fifth position with 33 championship points.
+Mercedes led the World Constructors' Championship with 154 championship points; Red Bull were in second position with 57 championship points and Force India were third with 54 championship points.
+Ferrari were in fourth place with 52 championship points and McLaren was fifth with 43 championship points.